The Bazaar Voice

 Today, there’s several different product sampling methods:

-• Cashback sampling is when customers buy a product in a store or online with a provided coupon, or receive money back after uploading the receipt.
+- Digital product sampling is a sustainable sampling method, where customers buy a product in a store or online with a provided coupon, or receive money back after uploading the receipt — no samples need to be shipped meaning no unnecessary packaging waste

 When should you launch a product sampling campaign?